Jaimeloeuf/vue3-bulma-template/README.md

 ## Deployment
 ### Github Pages
-To deploy using Github Pages, build the site first before running deployment.
+To use Github Pages, ensure that the production base URL is set properly in your [vite config file](./vite.config.ts) before building and deploying the site.
 ```shell
 # Build the site and write build output to ./docs
 # The default npm run build writes build output to ./dist